-Sieving is a method of separating and classifying granular materials that dates back to ancient times.
-Today, sieve analysis is used by scientists, civil engineers and others to determine particle size distribution for many materials to meet QC/QA requirements.
+Sieving is a method of separating and classifying granular materials that date back to ancient times.
+Today, sieve analysis is used by scientists, civil engineers, and others to determine particle size distribution for many materials to meet QC/QA requirements.
 Hand sieving is the most basic way to perform sieve analyses and is acceptable for applications where a high degree of efficiency, accuracy, and repeatability are not essential.
 Results are highly operator-dependent and can vary significantly.
 Hand sieving tests can also only be performed on one sieve at a time.

 What is a Sieve Shaker?

 Sieve shakers automate the agitation of particles in a sample for separation and size determination.
 The appropriate sieve shaker agitation method is determined by the particle size, minimum size to be separated, wet or dry sieving, and sample characteristics such as resistance to agglomeration and static electric factors.

 Most mechanical and vibratory sieve shakers without cabinet enclosures can be adapted for wet sieving.
 Wet-sieving accessories are available to supply and drain away wash water from the sieve stack.
 Specialized wet-sieving shakers are also available.
 These vibratory sieve shakers feature systems for pumping and recycling wash water, along with vacuum systems to increase material throughput.

 - Saves considerable amounts of testing time